 This type works a bit better than the old-school kind because it's essentially a big circle—bigger than the base cabinet itself.
 But it has a 90-degree slice cut out of it to make it fit into the cabinet corner.Continue to 5 of 8 below.

 Blind Corners Partially Solved with Diagonal Cabinet

 Obvious to some people but not obvious to others is the corner wall cabinet.
-It is a staple of good kitchen remodeling practice and it goes a long ways toward solving blind corner problems.
+It is a staple of good kitchen remodeling practice, and it goes a long ways toward solving blind corner problems.

 You can still couple these types of cabinets with a classic, round lazy susan to increase access.